dream-lab/flotilla/README.md

 ---
 ---
+## Note
+Flotilla has been tested with Python 3.6.15 and above.

 ## Bare Metal Installation

 This installation is for a bare-metal distributed setup where the server and each client is running on different machines.
 First, make sure you have Python and  all the related dependencies like GCC installed.
 You can follow these steps: